reactjs/id.react.dev/content/docs/forwarding-refs.md

 Fortunately, we can explicitly forward refs to the inner `FancyButton` component using the `React.forwardRef` API. `React.forwardRef` accepts a render function that receives `props` and `ref` parameters and returns a React node.
 For example:
 `embed:forwarding-refs/log-props-after.js`

-## Displaying a custom name in DevTools {#displaying-a-custom-name-in-devtools}
+## Menampilkan nama custom di DevTools {#displaying-a-custom-name-in-devtools}

-`React.forwardRef` accepts a render function.
+`React.forwardRef` menerima fungsi *render*.
 React DevTools uses this function to determine what to display for the ref forwarding component.

-For example, the following component will appear as "*ForwardRef*" in the DevTools:
+Sebagai contoh, komponen berikut akan muncul sebagai "*ForwardRef*" di DevTools:

 `embed:forwarding-refs/wrapped-component.js`